jingkai27/markdown-quiz-generator/markdown-quiz-files/threads-quiz.md

-# Week 3 Threads Quiz
+# Week 3 Threads Quiz (need verify answers)

 ## Multiple Choice Questions
 1. What is a thread in the context of an operating system?
     - ( ) A process with a single execution sequence
     - ( ) A mechanism for interprocess communication
     - ( ) A component of a Process Control Block (PCB)
-    - ( ) The smallest unit of processing that can be scheduled by the operating system
+    - (x) The smallest unit of processing that can be scheduled by the operating system

 2. Which of the following is true about threads within the same process?
     - ( ) They have separate memory spaces
     - ( ) They cannot run concurrently
     - ( ) They do not share data
-    - ( ) They share the same memory and resources
+    - (x) They share the same memory and resources

 3. What is the primary benefit of using threads over multiple processes?
     - ( ) Improved security
     - ( ) Simplified scheduling
     - ( ) Increased memory usage
-    - ( ) Reduced context switching overhead
+    - (x) Reduced context switching overhead

 4. Which type of threading involves the operating system kernel managing the threads?
     - ( ) User-level threading
     - ( ) Hybrid threading
     - ( ) None of the above
-    - ( ) Kernel-level threading
+    - (x) Kernel-level threading

 5. What is a disadvantage of user-level threads compared to kernel-level threads?
     - ( ) Higher context switching overhead